SuyashLakhotia/UniversityNotes/CZ 4042 - Neural Networks/H - Deep Convolutional Neural Networks.md

 ## GD w/ Annealing

-Often, stochastic gradient descent is employed in a few training samples or a mini batch.
+Often, stochastic gradient descent is employed in a few training samples or a mini-batch.
 This reduces variance of the individual patterns and achieves stable convergence but at the expense of the true minima.

 The learning rate in the online (stochastic) version is usually much less than the learning rate in a batch version.
 When online or mini-batch versions of gradient descent is used, it is not easy to determine the value of the learning parameter because of the variance in individual patterns.
 One way to overcome this is to use an annealing schedule, that is, to start with a large learning factor and then gradually reduce it.